 Making your basement warmer during winter in a cost-effective manner

 If you have used your basement as a storage facility before, then chances are, some cracks and holes went unrepaired.
 These openings mostly appear where rodents like mice had made it home causing your basement to get too cold during winter.
-These openings are found around movable areas like the windows or doors.
+These openings are found around movable areas like windows or doors.
 Cracks may also develop on the floor or walls made of concrete.
 Sealing them off would help lock out the cold.

-Basement floors made of concrete and tiles are another cause for extreme chilly conditions.
+Basement floors made of concrete and tiles are another cause of extreme chilly conditions.
 It is essential to wear heavy socks to keep your feet warm.
 In addition to this, you should consider insulating the floor with heavy carpets and floor rags will help stop the cold from reaching the interior space.
 When cold surfaces are exposed, they have the effect of cooling the air surrounding them, therefore, making the environment cold.
 To avoid this, you can use wooden floors, which are poor conductors for your basement floor for adequate insulation.
 Wooden ceilings would also insulate against concrete roofs.

 Your basement’s cold temperatures may be influenced by the type of material used for the foundation.
 Where stone was the primary building material, there is a high probability that the walls were left bare, considering that space was not made as a living area.
 Without a surface coating or insulating, these walls tend to make the room cool.
 To solve this, consider using insulators to lock out the cold from the walls.
-Where the walls are visible, you should consider covering with drywall or other insulating material.
+Where the walls are visible, you should consider covering them with drywall or other insulating material.

 Lack of an appropriate ventilation system may also lock in cold air in your basement.
 During warm days, a poorly ventilated basement will not receive adequate warm air from outside, rendering the room chilly throughout the day.
-A sound ventilation system will not only be useful during winter but also summer when there is too much heat.
+A sound ventilation system will not only be useful during winter but also in summer when there is too much heat.
 Since warm air is continuously in motion toward colder regions, the warming process will be natural and would require little maintenance.
 You can also install larger windows that allow sunlight into the basement during warm days.
 It would be best if you considered opening the doors and windows during warm days to enhance ventilation and air circulation.

 Cooking is another great way to heat the room.
 Whereas taking all your kitchen equipment to the basement might be impractical, making foods that require roasting or grilling would help warm the environment in the basement.
 Cooking is an excellent method, especially when you are using the basement for long hours.
 Doing so will save you a lot of time that might be lost while going up and down to grab a meal.
 Foods like barbeque, considering that they are not everyday meals, would easily be prepared there.
 Setting up the coal stove or the grill in the basement rather than the kitchen for this purpose during winter would help warm the space.